Logo

 Thom Yorke said he became involved in the movement to halt climate change after having children and "waking up every night just terrified".

-Thom Yorke has been a supporter of Friends of the Earth and their Big Ask Campaign since 2003.
+In 2003, Thom Yorke became a spokesperson for the environmental organisation Friends of the Earth and their Big Ask Campaign.

-In 2006, Thom Yorke refused an invitation from Friends of the Earth to meet the British prime minister, Tony Blair, to discuss climate change.
+That year, Thom Yorke refused an invitation from Friends of the Earth to meet the prime minister, Tony Blair.

 Thom Yorke said that Blair had "no environmental credentials" and that his spin doctors would manipulate the meeting.